Sunderland’s stunning 38,000+ attendances compared with the biggest crowds in the country

-How Sunderland’s 38,000+ attendances compares with Leeds, Newcastle, Aston Villa & Co - fan photo gallery
+38,000 reasons why Sunderland have the best fans in the country - fan photo gallery

-Attendances at the Stadium of Light this season rank among the very biggest in the country.
+Attendances at the Stadium of Light this season rank among the very biggest in the country – with Sunderland hosting Bristol City on Saturday.

 Championship football returned to the Stadium of Light at the weekend when the Black Cats hosted Paul Ince’s Reading.